Lesterpaintstheworld/terminal-velocity/story/structure/act_breakdowns/act4_resolution.md

 - **Character Growth**: Each character must confront their past decisions and the impact on their relationships, leading to personal growth and transformation.
 - **Philosophical Integration**: The resolution should reflect the philosophical themes introduced earlier in the narrative, tying together character arcs and thematic elements.
 - **Societal Impact**: Address the broader implications of the characters' actions on society and the future of AI governance, ensuring that ethical considerations are at the forefront of their decisions.
+- **Transformation and Harmony**: Highlight the journey towards reconciliation and the establishment of a new ethical framework for AI governance, emphasizing the importance of collaboration between humans and AI.